-Powered by the bullet-proof ETA 2824-2 automatic caliber, which is clearly visible through the massive transparent case-back, the watch also features a scratch-resistant ceramic inlay in its bezel: something that you rarely see in this price range.
+Powered by the bullet-proof ETA 2824-2 automatic caliber, which is clearly visible through the massive transparent case-back, the Daynight Recon T100 also features a scratch-resistant ceramic inlay in its bezel: something that you rarely see in this price range.

-While the dial and the inevitable pip at “00” feature long-lasting tritium tubes that will glow for years without the need to be recharged, the bezel has its diving scale painted with SuperLuminova luminous compound that looks white under natural light and changes its hue to a greenish kind in darkness.
+While the dial and the inevitable pip at “00” feature long-lasting tritium tubes that will glow for years, the bezel has its diving scale painted with SuperLuminova luminous compound that looks white under natural light and changes its hue to a greenish kind in darkness.

 As usual for diving watches with such an impressive water resistance rating, the Daynight Recon T-100 White comes in an oversized body 45 millimeters in diameter and almost 17 millimeters thick.
-However, the watch doesn’t look terribly massive and will look great on a normal wrist.
+However, the watch isn’t terribly massive and will look great on a normal wrist.

 Its only problem is the aforementioned opening on the case back cover.

-The ETA 2824-2 is not the prettiest movement, even with the branded oscillating weight, to begin with, and the fact that the Swiss made caliber looks out of proportion with the oversized body of the watch doesn’t make it any more attractive.
+The ETA 2824-2 is not the prettiest movement, even with the branded oscillating weight, to begin with, and the fact that the Swiss-made caliber looks out of proportion with the oversized body doesn’t make it any more attractive.

 Perhaps, equipping the timekeeper with a solid case-back would make it not only less expensive, but also more refined.

-Still, if you are ready to take the risk, be advised the watch, which is offered on a solid, 4.5 mm thick stainless steel bracelet, is currently sold at a recommended price of $999, but, as usual, you can get one at a “sale price” of $899, which clearly makes this device a real bargain.
+Still, if you are ready to take the risk, be advised the watch on a solid, 4.5 mm thick stainless steel bracelet currently comes at a recommended price of $999, but, as usual, you can get one at a “sale price” of $899, which makes this device a real bargain.

 Photos: Deep Blue

-Deep Blue Daynight Recon T100 White 500M Automatic watch specification
+Deep Blue Daynight Recon T100 White 500M specification